Memento Mori (Book VIII)

 Ruso’s headed home to Gaul – but with Tilla getting icy looks from his relatives, a family member mysteriously drowned at sea, and the whole household teetering on the edge of bankruptcy, it’s hard to imagine an unhappier reunion.
 That is, until Severus, the family’s chief creditor, winds up dead, and the real trouble begins…

-Ruso travels to the uncivlised borders of the empire, where Roman-controlled Britannia meets the independent tribes of the North.
-Ruso, unwillingly pulled into a murder investigation, is appalled to find that his slave Tilla is spending time with the prime suspect.
+Ruso and his slave Tilla travel to the uncivilised borders of the empire, where Roman-controlled Britannia meets the independent tribes of the North.
+Ruso, unwillingly pulled into a murder investigation, is appalled to find that Tilla is spending time with the prime suspect.
 Soon both Ruso’s and Tilla’s lives are in jeopardy, as is the future of their burgeoning romance.

 You can read the first two chapters of Medicus here.